RWTH-HPC/CMake-easytest/README.md

 ## Hooks

 It may be necessary to modify steps of the test definition, e.g. to use a special command for building the test binary.
-To accomplish this, you may define the following hooks to **override** the internal ones:
+To accomplish this, you may define the following macros to **override** the internal ones:

 * `easytest_hook_setup(TEST_TARGET BINARY_TARGET CONFIG MAIN_SOURCE)`